 I’m a native Ohioan who grew up with a love of stories and writing, though my Midwestern pragmatism meant I never considered being a novelist myself.
-I enjoyed the works of others, even more so after taking senior English Lit in high school, where I learned even the loftiest literature is about life, and that the more novels I read, the better I might understand the world around me.
+I enjoyed the works of others, even more so after taking senior English Lit in high school, where I learned even the loftiest literature is about human nature, and that the more novels I read, the better I might understand the world around me.
 (Thanks, Mrs. Lintern!)

 Inspired by that class, I majored in English and graduated summa cum laude from Kent State University.
 After college I held jobs in public relations and marketing, eventually finding my way to the Federal Reserve Bank of Cleveland.
 I worked as a writer and editor during the day and earned a master’s degree in communications from John Carroll University at night.
 At the Fed I wrote speeches, edited publications, and coordinated employee events.
 I especially loved the challenge of writing about economics for people with no background in the discipline.